Ozz760/bc-HomeWork1/README.md

 # bc-HomeWork-1
-Had a rough time sumbitting the homwwork and I messed a lot of stuff up.
-First, there was a lot of div tags and had to be chnaged in the code, because I messed up so bad I keep messing with the page images.
-However, I will do a lot better next time.

-Changed a div tag to header

-Had to move some tag to become children.

-Added a main tag
+Added a nav tag on line 11 and 26.

-Added a article tag
+Added a article tag on line 28 and 50

+Added a section tag on line 36, 42, 43, and 49

+Added a aside tag on line 51 and 73.

-Added a footer tag
+Added a footer tag on line 74 and 81.